matoous/CTU-codes/BSY/bonus/README.md

 # Solution for BSY Bonus homework

-This paper describes the solution to BSY bonus homework with all the stages, commands and tools used.
+This paper describes the solution for BSY bonus homework with all the stages, commands and tools used.

 ## Stage 1.